-Plagiarism can be defined as the usage of someone else’s work, idea or information without crediting them with acknowledgement for the same.
+Plagiarism can be defined as the usage of someone else’s work, idea, or information without crediting them with acknowledgment for the same.
 It is also known as a form of theft, as people steal other people’s work or ideas without citing them as the source.
 Hence, like all other theft forms, this too has several disadvantages.

-There are certain things which must be kept in mind while writing a research paper.
-One of the most important practices, in order to maintain academic ethics and integrity is to ensure that the work is not plagiarized.
-In other words, the sources from which the information are taken must be cited and credited.
+There are certain things that must be kept in mind while writing a research paper.
+One of the most important practices, in order to maintain academic ethics and integrity, is to ensure that the work is not plagiarized.
+In other words, the sources from which the information is taken must be cited and credited.

-Academic integrity is very important, while writing research papers, creating projects, or just present a term paper.
+Academic integrity is very important while writing research papers, creating projects, or just presenting a term paper.
 It is one of the fundamental values.
 Therefore, the originator must be acknowledged for their work, rather than just stealing ideas or information.
 From them.
-Furthermore, merely paraphrasing and summarizing a work is also at oft times be regarded as dishonesty and plagiarism.
+Furthermore, merely paraphrasing and summarizing a work is also ofttimes regarded as dishonesty and plagiarism.

 So, it is important to learn, how to not plagiarize.

-In order to be able to establish your own points, in a more stronger way, you should provide evidence for the claims or ideas.
+In order to be able to establish your own points, in a stronger way, you should provide evidence for the claims or ideas.
 This ensures that the writer does not engage in plagiarism.
-As it is considered to be an academic and intellectual offence, it also has leads to grave and undesired negative outcomes. the writer must realize that plagiarism should not be committed, even though it is unintentional or accidental.
+As it is considered to be an academic and intellectual offense, it also leads to the grave and undesired negative outcomes. the writer must realize that plagiarism should not be committed, even though it is unintentional or accidental.

 In order to ensure that plagiarism is avoided, some of the steps can be followed.

 While researching, it is important to keep in mind the important areas of research.
-Each piece of information must be utilized only after keeping note or track of the source it is been taken from.
-Many a times, it happens that students or researchers tend to forget the source from where the information was taken and thus, they end up presenting the idea as their own, accidentally.
+Each piece of information must be utilized only after keeping notes or track of the source it is been taken from.
+Many times, it happens that students or researchers tend to forget the source from where the information was taken, and thus, they end up presenting the idea as their own, accidentally.
 No such mistakes can be committed.
 It is recommended to keep track of the sources in an organized manner so that they are cited properly.
-They may include websites, articles, journals, videos, magazines and so on.
+They may include websites, articles, journals, videos, magazines, and so on.

 Understanding what it means to paraphrase.

 Another very crucial thing is quoting.
 Firstly, it is important to realize that quoting and paraphrasing are two very different things.
-In case of long phrases and arguments, it is always better to paraphrase, rather than directly quoting.
-Paraphrasing, in such instances mean that the writer has understood the text, and have been able to articulate their opinions and voices, rather reinforcing what is known.
-However, in case of shorter phrases, sentences and arguments, quotations can be used but then also they need to be cited in the paper.
+In the case of long phrases and arguments, it is always better to paraphrase, rather than directly quote.
+Paraphrasing, in such instances, means that the writer has understood the text, and has been able to articulate their opinions and voices, rather than reinforcing what is known.
+However, in the case of shorter phrases, sentences, and arguments, quotations can be used but then also need to be cited in the paper.

-Quotes are deemed absolute necessary and appropriate when there is a need to introduce a definition, or clam made by the original author.
+Quotes are deemed absolutely necessary and appropriate when there is a need to introduce a definition or claim made by the original author.
 Quotations can also be used when paraphrasing is difficult as it may lead to loss of meaning.
-Maintaining authority may serve good, in many instances, which helps in establishing personal idea.
+Maintaining authority may serve good, in many instances, which helps in establishing personal ideas.
 Quotes help you form stronger arguments and add value to your ideas.

 Be it paraphrasing or quoting, the authority has to be established.
 And hence, citing them reveals academic integrity throughout the paper.

-Checking score for plagiarism helps you understand if there has been anything in the paper which match the source.
-This might be done with the help of various websites which generate plagiarism or similarity index, so that changes can be made prior to submission.
+Checking the score for plagiarism helps you understand if there has been anything in the paper that matches the source.
+This might be done with the help of various websites which generate plagiarism or similarity indexes so that changes can be made prior to submission.

-Each time you collect information, ideas, paraphrase or quote something, it is necessary that they are properly cited with the name of the author, work, publication date and so on.
-Each of the citation must correspond to the entire reference, in a list at the end of the document usually.
-A Reference list or Bibliography at the end of your paper enables to organize all the sources from where information have been taken or referred to, in order to establish the arguments.
+Each time you collect information, ideas, paraphrase or quote something, it is necessary that they are properly cited with the name of the author, work, publication date, and so on.
+Each citation must correspond to the entire reference, in a list at the end of the document usually.
+A Reference list or Bibliography at the end of your paper enables you to organize all the sources from where information has been taken or referred to, in order to establish the arguments.

-These steps would help in avoiding Plagiarism score, while writing academic papers in order to maintain Academic honesty and integrity.
+These steps would help in avoiding Plagiarism scores while writing academic papers in order to maintain Academic honesty and integrity.

 You Might Also Like